 - Board Feedback.
 Present the policy to key stakeholders for their feedback.
 Stakeholders may request revisions and edits.

 - Final Draft.
-Incorporate feedback, finalize the policy statement, and submit to board for approval.
+Incorporate feedback, finalize the policy statement, and submit it to your board for approval.

 - Implementation.
-Put your policy into practice as you begin building your reserve fund!
+Put your policy into practice as you begin building your nonprofit reserve fund!

-Ready to grow your nonprofit cash reserves further?
+Ready to dive further into cash reserve management and grow your nonprofit reserve funds?
 Take a look at our additional guides: